kelichiu/fortune_cookie_generator/README.md

 * “You will debug successfully today.”
 * “Your code will run on the first try.”
-* “Your assignment will pass.”
+* “Your module 1 assignment will pass.”

 ---